Andresquint/TankGame-1/README.md

 How to play the game:

-* Tank Wars is a two player game with two tanks.
+* Tank Wars is a two player game.
 * The goal is to distroy the other tank by firing bullets at the other player.
 * Each player has health that will deplete after each bullet hit.
 The health bar is at the bottom of each player's screen.
 After 5 hits, the player's health will run out and they will lose one life.
 When a player has only one more hit to go thier rate of fire will double.
 * Each player has 2 extra lives, once all 3 lives are gone the game is over and the other player wins.